Dude, Where's My Car?: Home media and rights

 The DVD was released on June 26, 2001, by 20th Century Fox Home Entertainment.
 This release included 7 deleted and extended scenes, an audio commentary with Kutcher, Scott, and Leiner, a behind-the-scenes featurette, the music video for Grand Theft Audio's "Stoopid Ass", TV spots, and the theatrical trailer.
 The VHS version was released on November 6, 2001.
 In Australia (Region 4), it was released on VHS on September 26, 2001, by 20th Century Fox Home Entertainment South Pacific, with the DVD following in early 2002.
 In the United Kingdom (Region 2) it was released on home video on December 10, 2001.
 20th Century Fox Home Entertainment later released it on Blu-ray in 2008; the only special feature is the inclusion of the original theatrical trailer.

 In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Dude, Where's My Car? was one of the films included in the deal.
 In the United States, Disney made it available on Hulu, which was one of the additional assets they acquired from Fox in the 2019 sale.
 It was also made available to stream on Disney+ in some international markets without Hulu.

 Music

-The soundtrack for the film was released December 15, 2000, by London Import.
+The soundtrack for the film was released December 15, 2000, by London-Sire Records.